First of all, what the heck is elevator pitch and why do we need to do it?

 Practice when taking the elevator

-Whenever you take the elevator, try practising your elevator pitch while going to the last floor.
+Whenever you take the elevator, try practicing your elevator pitch while going to the last floor.
 However, to be able to handle unexpected situations, don’t go all the way to the top floor, but stop halfway.
 This way, you’ll know what to leave out in the case of a shorter speech.

 To sum up: How to make a perfect elevator pitch?